gregsadetsky/rapidriteros/README.md

 - thanks to [MaxD](https://github.com/maxdee) who retrofit the display so that it would accept frames over UDP at over 40fps!
 - thanks to [Jesse Chen](https://github.com/jessechen) for the custom pixel font aka "bubbletea"!
 More info in [the font's repo](https://github.com/jessechen/bubbletea)!
 - thanks to [Brandon Sprague](https://github.com/bcspragu) for the WASM renderer!!
+- thanks to [Jakub Sygnowski](https://github.com/sygi) for help restoring the rapidriter raspi sd card, debugging, extending the p5 renderer, and the upcoming raspi ssd upgrade!

 ---